- About Us

 Associate Professor of Bodymind Healing; Fellow, Parkmore Institute.
 Dr Haessig is currently President of the United States Association for Body Psychotherapy and is an internationally recognized leader and trainer in this field, with experience in modalities such as Somatic Experiencing, Bioenergetics, Hakomi, Gendlin’s Focusing, Core Energetics and Rubenfeld Synergy.
 Trained as a psychologist, she is certified both as a Core Energetic Practitioner and as a Kripalu Yoga Teacher, with additional training in the Trauma Resiliency Model, LifeForce Yoga, the ‘Exceptional Marriage’ program, psychodrama and neurofeedback.
 Dr Haessig maintains a private practice of body psychotherapy in New Jersey and consults at the East Orange General Hospital, using body based mindfulness to address the challenges of eating disorders, PTSD, anxiety disorders and a range of medical conditions.
 Against the pathologizing tendencies that characterize much contemporary treatment, she is committed to what she calls ‘awakening the power of heart presence.’

-Professor of Bodymind Therapy; Fellow, Parkmore Institute.
+Professor of Bodymind Healing; Fellow, Parkmore Institute.
 Dr. Johanson is one of the most distinguished somatic psychotherapists active in the USA today.
 With an extensive background in counseling and pastoral psychotherapy, he has been a senior Hakomi Therapy trainer since 1982, one of the founding trainers of the Hakomi Institute located in Boulder, Colorado, as well as President of its Board for many years.
 With a background in both psychotherapy and theology, he is a member of the American Psychological Association and the American Association of Pastoral Counselors.
 During his distinguished career, he has enjoyed many faculty appointments including at the George Fox University, University of Lethbridge, Chicago Graduate School of Professional Psychology, Central Connecticut’s State University, Santa Barbara Graduate Institute.
 He did a post-doctorate at Princeton University’s Center for the Study of Religion.
 With a scholarly background in theology, Dr. Johanson currently serves as Minister of Church and Community Counseling with the Stayton United Methodist Church while maintaining a private practice of somatic psychotherapy in Mill City, Oregon.
 In addition to his world-wide work training Hakomi practitioners, he is active lecturing on “The Art, Science and Grace of Human Transformation.”
 Dr. Johanson has been active in publishing over 150 items related to psychotherapy and pastoral theology. including (with Ron Kurtz) Grace Unfolding: Psychotherapy in the Spirit of the Tao-teching, and editing (with Weiss and Monda) the 2015 Norton textbook Hakomi Mindfulness-Centered Somatic Psychotherapy: A Comprehensive Guide to Theory and Practice.
 He is currently Editor of the Hakomi Forum and has served on the editorial boards of the Journal of Self-Leadership, the Journal of Spirituality in Mental Health, the Journal of Pastoral Care and Counseling, the USA-European Association for Body Psychotherapy’s Journal, and the Annals of American Psychotherapy Association.
 He seeks to make the Parkmore Institute’s Doctor of Bodymind Healing the premier mark of professional distinction in the field of body psychotherapy.

-Professor of Human Sexuality; Fellow, Parkmore Institute.
+Professor of Human Sexuality and Psychosocial Studies; Fellow, Parkmore Institute.
 Dr Means is much sought after as a lecturer on women’s issues and sexual communication, with special reference to the African American experience.
 She is frequently interviewed on radio and makes television appearances addressing topics such as sexual compatibility and partnering, intimacy and orgasmicity, as well as what she calls the ‘recipe for ecstasy.’
 Dr Means maintains highly successful private practices in Michigan and Georgia, where she specializes in providing psychological services to a diverse clinical population, including adolescents and adults suffering from a range of social and personality challenges.
 Extensively trained in clinical and educational sexology, she has particular expertise in working with individuals and couples who have difficulties achieving sexual satisfaction or who are suffering from sexual difficulties or disorders.
 Previously Dr Means was a distinguished Board Member and Faculty of the Midwest Institute of Sexology, and she is certified by the American Association of Sexuality Educators, Counselors and Therapists.
 Her research interests include investigations of sexual and relational satisfaction, the effects of death and dying on family life, and the challenges of single parenthood.

 Professor of Psychosocial Studies; Fellow, Parkmore Institute.
 To anyone who is familiar with Dr Piven’s prodigious scholarship, he is known as one of the most brilliant commentators and penetrating critical thinkers on philosophical and political issues.
 He has used his considerable sophistication with psychodynamic theories to address some of the most pressing issues of our age.
 Three of his most notable books are the highly acclaimed Psychology of Death in Fantasy and History, as well as Death and Delusion: A Freudian Analysis of Mortal Terror, and Terrorism, Jihad, and Sacred Vengeance.
 Additionally, Psychoanalytically trained and fluent in Japanese, Dr Piven has published on the novels of Yukio Mishima, as well as a coauthored work, Nihon no Kyoki (an analysis of the Japanese concept of madness).
 He has published over fifty papers in the past decade.
 These essays exhibit the originality of his insights on impressively diverse topics.
 These include: existential death anxiety; narcissism and sexuality in the perpetrators of violence; cults and normative cultural trauma; the psychology of terror and torture; the “weirdness” of history; religion as an insanity defense; parental destructiveness; ontological dread and the envy of life; the ubiquity of psychopathology; and the “sinister and sublime aspects of ‘spirituality’ in relation to epistemic issues and mind‑body dualisms.”
 He is currently working on a book to be titled, Slaughtering Death: On the Psychoanalysis of Terror, Religion, and Violence.
 Dr Piven is passionate about advancing critical scholarship that promotes personal and social change.